BohdanBezushka/MoneyMate/README.md

 [*Link to the live website.*](https://moneymate.herokuapp.com/)

-MoneyMate is a full-stack, responsive website built for users who want to keep track of their expenses
+MoneyMate is a full-stack, responsive website built for users who want to keep track of their expenses.

 This project focuses on providing users with an application for recording their expenses and saving money.
 To add a new expense or income, the user enters the date, amount, category or source, and can optionally add a description.
 The app constantly displays the user's total expenses, income, and balance.